 Jeannette M.E.
-Tramhel serves as the Board Chair and is a Senior Legal Officer of the Department of International Law, Secretary for Legal Affairs, of the Organization of American States (OAS), in Washington, DC, where she is responsible for projects that promote the rule of law and law reform in OAS member states and for managing technical assistance projects and field missions.
+Tramhel serves as the Board Chair and recently retired as Senior Legal Officer of the Department of International Law, Secretary for Legal Affairs, of the Organization of American States (OAS), in Washington, DC, where she was responsible for projects that promote the rule of law and law reform in OAS member states and for managing technical assistance projects and field missions.
 Jeannette is passionate about Food Justice and has done research and work on the issue as an agricultural economist, international lawyer, and environmental planner working in the field of international development.
 Prior professional experience includes as an environmental and international development consultant, project coordinator and professor of law in her native Canada and the U.S. Jeannette holds a Master of Law from Georgetown University, a B.S. in Agricultural Economics and a Master of Environmental Design.
 She is a member of the bar in Ontario, Canada, and the State of New York.
 Jeannette joined the Groundswell International Board of Directors in 2019 and current serves as chair of the Resource Development Committee.

 Jay Slaughter serves as the Vice Chair and is a Management Consultant and President of JBS and Associates, based in Alexandria, VA.
 He is an accomplished executive with extensive experience in finance, management, operations, strategic thinking, governance and fiduciary oversight.
 Jay held various positions with Blue Cross Blue Shield Association (BCBSA), Washington, DC, from 1996-2014, and most recently as the Executive Director of Business and Plan Operations (2009-14).
 In that position, he was responsible for Executive Oversight of the Federal Employee Program’s Project Management Office, responsible for five million lives and related medical insurance claims.
 Jay lives in Arlington, VA, enjoys travel, and is committed to diversity, inclusion and sustainable development.